openebs-archive/openebs-docs/docs/cas.md

 ![CAS](/docs/assets/cas-arch.png)

-As shown in the above diagram, in CAS architecture, the software of storage controller and replicas are completely microservices-based and hence no kernel components are involved.
+As shown in the above diagram, in CAS architecture, the software of storage controller and replicas are completely micro services based and hence no kernel components are involved.
 Typically, the storage controller POD is scheduled on the same node as the persistent volume to increase the efficiency and the replica pods can be scheduled anywhere on the cluster nodes.
 Each replica is configured completely independently from the others using any combination of local disks, SAN disks, and cloud disks.
 This allows huge flexibility in managing the storage allocation for workloads at scale.

 ## Hyperconverged and not Distributed